 Claim

-A house insurance claim is a policyholder’s application for benefits.
+A house insurance claim is a policyholder's application for benefits.
 A policyholder may file a claim after experiencing a covered loss.
-The insurer will evaluate the claim, determine if coverage applies, and, if so, calculate the amount of the settlement.
+The insurer will evaluate the situation, determine if coverage applies, and, if so, calculate the amount of the settlement.
 Your insurance company will then pay your claim to reimburse you for the cost of repairs less your policy deductible.
 For example, if your home suffered $2,000 of damages and your policy deductible is $500, you would receive a settlement of $1,500.
-Read on for additional information on house insurance claims and how to file one.

 Before You File

-To maximize the chances that your insurer will pay your claim, you should make the following considerations before you file a homeowner’s insurance claim:
+To maximize the chances that your insurer will pay, you should make the following considerations before you file:

 Filing your claim properly will help your home insurer reimburse you as quickly as possible.
-Here are the steps you should take when filing a home insurance claim:
+Here are the steps you should take when filing:

 1. File a police report if applicable.
 If a crime has occurred, you will need to notify the policy and keep a copy of the report for your insurance company.